-- Methylphenidate is available in immediate- and extended-release formulations6-13
+- Methylphenidate is available in immediate- and extended-release formulations.8-15

-- Dexamfetamine is administered as tablets in single or divided doses or as an oral solution14
+- Dexamfetamine is administered as tablets in a single dose or as an oral solution.16

-- Atomoxetine is administered as capsules once or twice daily15
+- Atomoxetine is administered as capsules once or twice daily.17

-- Lisdexamfetamine dimesylate is administered as a capsule once daily16
+- Lisdexamfetamine dimesylate is administered as a capsule once daily.18

-- Guanfacine is administered as a tablet once daily.17
+- Guanfacine is administered as a tablet once daily.19

 Factors influencing adherence to ADHD medication